 As today’s workforce is very different from the one that we had ten years ago, so are the motivational factors.

 Every employee is different and hence not the same things motivate them.
-However, there are a few employee motivation ideas every employer can follow.
+However, there are a few top ways to motivate employees that every employer can follow.

 1. Choose the right leaders for your organization